AI-native manufacturing intelligence, built for the kinetic age.

 - "Can we deliver by Friday?" → Check schedule, call vendors, verify capacity

-- "Why is this order late?" → Search three systems, build the timeline manually
+- "Why is this order late?" → Search systems, rebuild the timeline manually

 The cognitive load crowds out the decision load.
-You're so busy assembling the picture, you have less capacity to act on it.
+You spend your day assembling the picture, and lose the capacity to act on it.

 Every job is a moving target.
 Traditional systems assume everything goes to plan.